FAQ - Coir Logs Erosion Control

-Question: I am looking at coir logs erosion control materials and I was wondering, do these logs have a lifespan?
-Also, how are they installed in a location.
-Do you just set them there?
+Question: I am looking at coir erosion control logs and I was wondering, do coir logs have a lifespan?
+Also, are there instructions for installing them on site?
+Do you just place them there?

-Answer: Similar to other coir materials, the Coir Log is a natural product designed to biodegrade over a designated period of time.
-Coir material life spans will naturally vary depending on conditions in the area.
-The general lifespan of a coir log can be anywhere from two to five years (2-5 yrs).
+Answer: Similar to other coir erosion control materials, the Coir Logs offered by GEI Works are a 100% natural product designed to biodegrade over a designated period of time.
+Coir erosion control log life spans will naturally vary depending on site conditions.
+The general lifespan of a coir log can be anywhere from two to five years.

 Coir Log Construction

-Coir logs are typically constructed with both mattress coir and bristle coir twine.
-Mattress coir holds a lower level of strength and is often used to fill the inside of coir logs or mats for increased stabilization.
-Bristle coir twine, by contrast, has a high level of strength making it a great option for the outer netting and structure of the erosion control log.
+GEI Works' coir logs for erosion control are constructed with both mattress coir and bristle coir twine.
+Mattress coir holds a lower level of strength and is often densely packed into the inside of coir logs for increased stabilization.
+Bristle coir twine, is designed to tightly contain the inner mattress coir and support the structure of the erosion control logs.

 - Inner Material: Mattress Coir